keypom/keypom-docs/docs/Tutorials/Basics/fc-drops.md

 - `receiverId`: The contract receiving the function call.
 - `methodName`: The function to be called on the receiver contract.
-- `args`: A stringified JSON object of all the arguments to be passsed into `methodName`.
+- `args`: A stringified JSON object of all the arguments to be passed into `methodName`.
 - `attachedDeposit`: The yoctoNear deposit attached to the function call when the key is used.

 In this tutorial only one function call will be made: `nft_mint` in order to lazy mint an NFT.